To the late Dr Darryl Reanney’s whose book Music of the Mind 1995 inspired this work

 The thesis and theorems contained herein were first published in print form (2003), then later to the internet (here) in 2004.

-The web site and book introduces a theory of scale structures developed by Wayne Roberts in the period 1995 - 2003 .Covert scale structure theory (or simply scale structure theory) concerns a new way of looking at the Universe.
-Inspired by 'musical scales' the book and this web site outline the theory focusing on many examples from history which point to a concept or organising principle Roberts terms 'covert scales'.
+The web site and book introduces a theory of scale structures developed by Wayne Roberts in the period 1995 – 2003 .Covert scale structure theory (or simply scale structure theory)concerns a new way of looking at the Universe.
+Inspired by ‘musical scales’ the book and this web site outline the theory focusing on many examples from history which point to a concept or organizing principle Roberts terms ‘covert scales’.

 ‘The way numbers are represented or ‘written’ (notations), the operations between and among numbers, and our understanding of the links between geometries as ‘pure forms’ (i.e. non-substantive yet information-rich entities) and numbers are set to be transformed via a new ‘visual logic’ whose power cannot be understated nor ramifications and reverberations foretold.
 Music alone is the only language on Earth that comes closest to the Universal Principle of Interconnectedness (UPI).

-The new language will be 'nonlocal', Universal.
+The new language will be ‘nonlocal’, Universal.
 As with music, so too with Music.
-The mind, the neuronal architecture will resonate, synchronise, harmonise, recognise the pulse, the syntax, the organisation, the modulations and inflections, the reflections and symmetries.
+The mind, the neuronal architecture will resonate, synchronize, harmonize, recognize the pulse, the syntax, the organization, the modulations and inflections, the reflections and symmetries.

 ‘And we shall not cease from exploration